zopefoundation/Zope/zdgbook/source/ComponentsAndInterfaces.rst

 Components and Interfaces
 #########################

-Zope is becoming a component system.
-Zope components will be Python objects with interfaces that describe them.
-Right now only some of the Zope code base uses interfaces.
-In coming releases more and more of Zope will include interfaces.
+Zope uses a component architecture internally in many places.
+Zope components is nothing but Python objects with interfaces that describe them.
 As a Zope developer you can use interfaces right now to build your Zope components.

 Zope Components
 ===============